MilanCurinckx/Soup.OrderSystem/ReadMe.md

 		  Successfully created the database through EF *23/03*

 Slight oversight, forgot to make classes that combine the Details & id class.
-As for how I'm creating the object, I'm not entirely sure yet.
-Once I get inspiration I'll work it out.
+I kept things simple and just combined the two classes into a bigger class, with the classes being instantiated in the constructor and then tied to properties.
+Kind of similar to property injection really.